Mrs Bernice Law

-Alistair Maltby is Director for the North of England of The Rivers Trust, the national umbrella body for the rivers trust movement, and has been working on community-led river restoration for 18 years.
-A Chartered Environmentalist and Fellow of the Institute of Fisheries Management, Alistair has played a leading role in a number of innovative community-led approaches to river catchment management in the West country, London and Cumbria, and was a founding trustee of the Association of Rivers Trusts, which went on to become The Rivers Trust itself.
+Alistair is The River Trust's Director for the North of England, the national umbrella body for the rivers trust movement, and has been working on community-led river restoration for 18 years.
+A Chartered Environmentalist and Fellow of the Institute of Fisheries Management, Alistair has played a leading role in a number of innovative community-led approaches to river catchment management in the West country, London and Cumbria.
+He was a founding trustee of the Association of Rivers Trusts, which went on to become The Rivers Trust.

 Alistair works closely with Defra Water and Fisheries directorates on integrated approaches to water and catchment management.
 This includes development and implementation of the new policy framework on Catchment-based Approach, and the EU LIFE Integrated Project for delivery of the NW River Basin Management Plan.